Oleffa/Aalto-OperatingSystems-Challenge/README.md

 Repository for the voluntary Challenge Exercise in the Master's course "Operating Systems".

 ## 0. TODO
-- finish the container
 - create a dockerfile with the container
 - add tutorials for dockerfile
 - update installation instructions
-- sensitivity higher to detect cars also below 50% probability

 ## 1. Install docker